zoeyfyi/StatsNotes/ss3/testing-correlation-coefficient-is-zero.md

 ## Testing correlation coefficient is zero
 We may be interested in conducting a test to show their is no correlation between two random variables.
+First we find the correlation coefficient, then get the critical value from the appropriate table.

 #### Example
 Test to see if their is no correlation between English and maths marks at the 5% significance level.